-Assessors have statutory powers to require the proprietor, tenant or occupier of a property to make a return of information such as rent, cost of construction, business throughput or turnover.
-If you have been asked to provide information and have not yet done so, you should make a return or, if you are unsure of what is required, contact your Assessor using the contact details shown on the Return of Information form or on this website.
+The Assessor gathers information to ensure that business rates valuations are accurate and to ensure that the Valuation Roll correctly shows who has an interest in a property.
+Legislation provides the Assessor with statutory powers that require the proprietor, tenant or occupier of a property to provide information relating to a lease, rental details, cost of construction, business throughput, turnover, or other relevant details.
+If you have been asked to provide information and have not yet done so, you should make a return, or, if you are unsure of what is required, contact the Assessor using the contact details shown on the Return of Information form or on this website.
 Lack of information may result in an incorrect valuation and it may take some time for any appeal against a valuation to be resolved.

 How can I provide lease, cost, turnover or other information?

-How can I contact the Assessor for more information?
+How can I contact the Assessor for more details?

 What do I have to do?

-The form details the information currently shown in the Valuation Roll and seeks to obtain information on any changes, such as the names of new owners, tenants and occupiers.
-It also invites information about physical changes to the property or the amount of any rent paid.
-If further details are required regarding alterations or the rent being paid, you will be contacted at a later date.
+The form may detail the information currently shown in the Valuation Roll and seeks to obtain information on any changes including lease information following a new letting, rent review or lease renewal, or, the names of new owners, tenants and occupiers.
+It may also invite information about physical changes to the property or the amount of any rent paid.
+If further details are required regarding alterations or lease information, you will be contacted at a later date.

 If you have received a Return of Information Form you can use it to specify any changes relating to: